Tiendil/tiendil-org-content/content/posts/2024-031-fun-case-of-speeding-up-data-retrieval-with-psycopg/en.md

 ## Optimization 1

 The first thing the profiler showed was a lot of time spent in [psycopg/types/datetime.py](https://github.com/psycopg/psycopg/blob/master/psycopg/psycopg/types/datetime.py) — more than 18%!
-As you may noticed, there is no time-related work in the function code.
+As you may have noticed, there is no time-related work in the function code.

 "Ah-ha," I said to myself, "You, Tiendil, put a star in the SELECT, but you only need two columns, and parsing time values is always expensive."